 Instructions: Use this worksheet to figure the amount, if any, of your medical expenses due to a home improvement.
-1. Enter the amount you paid for the home 2.
-Enter the value of your home immediately after the 3.
-Enter the value of your home immediately before the improvement . . . . . . . .
-3. 120,000 4.
-Subtract line 3 from line 2.
-This is the increase in the value of your home due to the improvement...........4.
-4,400 If line 4 is more than or equal to line 1, you have no medical expenses due to the home improvement; stop here.
-If line 4 is less than line 1, go to line 5.
+1. Enter the amount you paid for the home improvement 2.
+Enter the value of your home immediately after the improvement 3.
+Enter the value of your home immediately before the improvement 3120,000 Subtract line 3 from line 2.
+This is the increase in the value of your home due to the improvement.
+4,400 If line 4 is more than or equal to line 1, you have no medical expenses due to the home improvement; stop here. • If line 4 is less than line 1, go to line 5.
 5. Subtract line 4 from line 1.
-These are your medical expenses due to the home penses, as long as the main reason for them is medical care.
+These are your medical expenses due to the home improvement

+Operation and upkeep.
+Amounts you pay for operation and upkeep of a capital asset qualify as medical expenses, as long as the main reason for them is medical care.
 This rule applies even if none or only part of the original cost of the capital asset qualified as a medical care expense.